awsdocs/aws-config-developer-guide/doc_source/evaluate-config_components.md

 + **compulsoryInputParameterDetails**
 + **optionalInputParameterDetails**
 + **labels**
++ **supportedEvaluationModes**

-The following JSON example shows the rule definition for the [codedeploy\-ec2\-minimum\-healthy\-hosts\-configured](https://docs.aws.amazon.com/config/latest/developerguide/codedeploy-ec2-minimum-healthy-hosts-configured.html) managed rule\.
+The following JSON example shows the rule definition for the [elasticsearch\-logs\-to\-cloudwatch](https://docs.aws.amazon.com/config/latest/developerguide/elasticsearch-logs-to-cloudwatch.html) managed rule\.

 ```
 {
-  "identifier": "CODEDEPLOY_EC2_MINIMUM_HEALTHY_HOSTS_CONFIGURED",
+  "identifier": "ELASTICSEARCH_LOGS_TO_CLOUDWATCH",
-  "defaultName": "codedeploy-ec2-minimum-healthy-hosts-configured",
+  "defaultName": "elasticsearch-logs-to-cloudwatch",
-  "description": "Checks if the deployment group for EC2/On-Premises Compute Platform is configured with a minimum healthy hosts fleet percentage or host count greater than or equal to the input threshold.
-The rule is NON_COMPLIANT if either is below the threshold.",
+  "description": "Checks if Elasticsearch domains are configured to send logs to Amazon CloudWatch Logs.
+The rule is COMPLIANT if a log is enabled for an Elasticsearch domain.
+This rule is NON_COMPLIANT if logging is not configured.",
   "scope": {
     "resourceTypes": [
-      "AWS::CodeDeploy::DeploymentGroup"
+      "AWS::Elasticsearch::Domain"
     ]
   },
   "sourceDetails": [